-Strasbourg - Today, in an important step for the protection of the ocean and the climate, Members of the European Parliament (MEPs) adopted amendments which call on the European Union to prohibit extractive industrial activities – which include fishing practices like bottom trawling – in marine protected areas.
+Strasbourg – Today, in an important step for the protection of the ocean and the climate, Members of the European Parliament (MEPs) adopted amendments which call on the European Union to prohibit extractive industrial activities – which include fishing practices like bottom trawling – in all marine protected areas.

 The plenary vote on the Own-Initiative Report of MEP Mrs. Isabel Carvalhais “Toward a sustainable blue economy in the EU” gave the opportunity to address the pressing issue of destructive fishing in so-called marine “protected” areas and beyond.

 In two key amendments, MEPs voted to call on the EU to urgently tackle the damage that bottom fishing causes to marine life and a stable climate and prohibit all environmentally damaging extractive industrial activities in marine protected areas (MPAs).
-Along with bottom trawling, this would include mining and drilling for fossil fuels according to international standards.
+Along with bottom trawling, this would include deep sea mining and drilling for fossil fuels according to international standards.

 The result reinforces the message sent by the European Parliament on the report by MEP Cesar Luena in 2020 on the EU Biodiversity Strategy for 2030 (2020/2273(INI)), which also called on the European Commission and the Member States to prohibit harmful human activities in MPAs.